CatUnderTheLeaf/CV-stuff/activation_functions.md

 f(x) = x · sigmoid(x) = \frac{1}{x+e^{-x}}
 ```
 ![swish](images/swish.png)

+It is a self-gated activation function developed by researchers at Google.

+Swish consistently matches or outperforms ReLU activation function on deep networks applied to various challenging domains such as image classification, machine translation etc.

 Their experiments show that Swish tends to work better than ReLU on deeper models across a number of challenging data sets.